-Sooner or later we come into contact with ‘forces greater than ourselves,’ which if we’re not prepared for them can sweep us aside before we know what’s even happened.
+Sooner or later we come into contact with ‘forces greater than ourselves,’ which if we’re not prepared for them can sweep us aside before we know what’s happened to us.
 The created world holds a litany of awesome forces –– oceans, deserts, mountains; behemoths, leviathans; the cosmos; all majestically dwarfing us and our concerns.
-Then consider love, loving an other who can be both enigma and our beloved, or for that matter truly loving anything, is a willing entrance into uncharted territory defined as much by what we don’t know and by our vulnerability as anything else.
-Then there’s God, unknowable yet present in every moment of our lives, how are we to step up in encounters with her?
+Then there’s love, loving an other who can be both enigma and our beloved at the same time; or for that matter truly giving ourselves in love to anything, is a willing leap into uncharted territory defined as much by what we don’t know and by our vulnerability as anything else.
+And yes, there’s God too, unknowable yet present in every moment of our lives, how are we to step up in encounters with her?
 Daunting to be sure, but this is the situation we find ourselves in.
 So is there a stance we can adopt that might keep us from being overwhelmed and at the same time set us up to be receptive to what these great forces might have for us?

 I suggest humility is the answer.
 Humility puts us in the best position to engage with life as it finds us, causing us to develop an inner strength that grows out of what already exists within us.
 Self confidence is most directly originates from humility.
 The word itself comes from ‘humus,’ soil, that lowly easily taken for granted stuff we call dirt.
 It’s a wonderful irony that humility is perceived in such lowliness when in fact it serves as a condition rooted in strength and courage.

 As humans, though, we need first to make a shift in our tendency towards a certain arrogance.
 In his 2005 commencement address at Kenyon College, the late author and professor David Foster Wallace describes the peculiarly human inclination to presume we are the center, the focus and the meaning of life on Earth.
 Wallace said: